Fertility Answers - Helping Build Families

 Embryo genetic testing

-Fertility Answers embryologist Tricia Adams, MS, prepares to biopsy an embryo.
+Fertility Answers embryologist Tricia Adams, PhD, prepares to biopsy an embryo.

 In the early years of in vitro fertilization, embryologists were trained to rate embryos by how they looked under a microscope.
 Differences in how embryologists were trained, individual interpretations and multiple rating systems around the world, however, made it difficult to determine what a “good” embryo really was.
 In other words, “how likely will this embryo make a healthy baby?” was perceived differently by embryologists.